Horizontal inverse mean curvature flow in the Heisenberg group: Abstract

-The present paper investigates and constructs a sub-Riemannian version of the theory of weak solutions for inverse mean curvature flows of hypersurfaces in the first Heisenberg group $\mathbb{H}^{1}$, and provides a positive answer to an open problem: the Heintze-Karcher inequality in $\mathbb{H}^{1}$.
-Furthermore, we introduce a $\mathbb{H}$-perimeter preserving flow (\ref{1.8}) in the first Heisenberg group $\mathbb{H}^{1}$, which is derived by applying the Heisenberg dilation to HIMCF.
-This rescaled flow is subsequently applied to establish a Minkowski-type formula in $\mathbb{H}^{1}$. \\ \textbf{Keywords:} Weak solutions; Horizontal inverse mean curvature flow; Level set method; Heisenberg group; Minkowski type formula; Heintze-Karcher type inequality. \\ \textbf{MSC(2010):} Primary: 53E99; Secondary: 52A20; 35K96
+As an important application of the IMCF in $\mathbb{H}^{1}$, a positive answer to an open problem posed in [F. Montefalcon, Ann.
+Mat.
+Pura Appl.
+(4), 2014]:Heintze-Karcher inequality in $\mathbb{H}^{1}$ is provided. \\ \textbf{Keywords:} Weak solutions; Horizontal inverse mean curvature flow; Level set method; Heisenberg group; Minkowski type formula; Heintze-Karcher type inequality. \\ \textbf{MSC(2020):} Primary: 53E99; Secondary: 52A20; 35K96